marnelfr/ai_intro/mit/dl_intro.md

 - **Overfitting**: as epochs go by, the training loss goes down, and the validation loss goes up (low training loss, high validation loss) → meaning that the model is memorizing the training data while failing on new data.\
-  How to fix it:
-  1. Simplify the model (fewer layers/units).
-  2. Regularize:
-    - Dropout (e.g., 0.2–0.5 between dense layers).
-    - L2 weight decay (a small value like 1e-4).
-  3. Early stop when validation loss stops improving.
-  4. More/augmented data (flip/rotate images, etc.).
+  How to fix it: Simplify the model (fewer layers/units), Regularize, More/augmented data (flip/rotate images, etc.).

 - **Underfitting**: high training and validation loss → meaning that the model is too simple/not trained enough, not learning enough patterns.